dm-drogeriemarkt/structured-logging/README.md

 ### 2.0.0

 * New Feature: Added convenience methods for creating MdcContexts without having an MdcKeySupplier.
-* New Feature: MdcContext can now be updated in case the Bean that it describes is updated.
+* New Feature: MdcContext can now be updated
 * New Feature: Runnables can now directly be decorated via `MdcTaskDecorator` to retain MDC information even when not using Spring.
 * Breaking Change: Renamed MdcContextId to MdcKeySupplier to make its purpose clear
 * Fix: Do not create ObjectMapper every time an MdcContext is created.